AquariusJacky/MatLib/docs/getting-started.md

-# Using GPUMatrix Library in Your Project
+# Using MatLib Library in Your Project

 ## Prerequisites

 - CUDA Toolkit (11.0 or higher)
 - C++11 compatible compiler (g++)
-- GPUMatrix library installed
+- MatLib library installed
 - NVIDIA GPU with compute capability 3.0 or higher

 ## Project Setup